delhoume/osd_screen_wall/readme.md

-This is a prototype of a giga(tera)pixel image viewer on a screen wall.
+This is a prototype of a giga(tera)pixel image viewer on a a screen wall.

-The current target screen wall is wilder from university saclay paris sud, 75 identical square screens in a 15x5 layout.h Physical size is about 6x2 meters and definition is 14400x4800
+The current target screen wall is wilder from univ saclay paris sud, 75 identical square screens in a 15x5 layout.h Physical size is about 6x2 meters and definition is 14400x4800